liferay/liferay-docs/develop/tutorials/articles/150-workflow/01-creating-workflow-definitions/02-tasks.markdown

 The above snippet demonstrates how to set up a reassignment action.

 Tasks are at the core of the workflow definition.
+Once you understand how to create tasks and the other [workflow nodes](/discover/portal/-/knowledge_base/7-0/workflow-definition-nodes), and add transitions between the nodes, you're on the cusp of workflow wizardhood.